pml68/suckless-setup/README.md

 # Start tmux, and install necessary plugins with C-a I
 ```

-Build and install each program manually or with the included script
+Build and install each suckless program manually or with the included script
 ```sh
 ./install.sh
 ```